ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Experiments

-\textbf{Ablation of ShareCMP.} In \cref{tab:ShareCMP}, we show the semantic segmentation performance of ShareCMP without CPALoss or PGA and investigate the effect of the four polarization modalities AoLP, DoLP, SAoLP, and CAoLP on the RGB-P semantic segmentation performance.
+In Table \ref{tab:ShareCMP}, we show the semantic segmentation performance of ShareCMP without ShareCMP Encoder, CPALoss, or PGA and investigate the effect of the four polarization modalities AoLP, DoLP, SAoLP, and CAoLP on the RGB-P semantic segmentation performance.
+The performance decreases by 0.14\% when without the shared parameters, which indicates that the ShareCMP encoder not only reduces the model parameters, but also improves the performance of the model.
+The ShareCMP encoder extracts features from two modalities (RGB-P), achieving consistency in feature distribution and semantic representation between the two modalities, which facilitates feature fusion between them.
 When removing the CPALoss for polarization-aware learning, the performance decreases significantly by 1.36\%.
 Our designed SAoLP and CAoLP, which are new representation methods for the polarization modality, result in poor performance decreases of 1.82\% and 1.30\%, respectively.
 Since SAoLP and CAoLP are part of AoLP, their polarization modal representation is not as complete as AoLP, resulting in reduced performance.
-While AoLP and DoLP result in a similar slight decrease in performance, it indicates that AoLP and DoLP have similar effects on the ShareCMP and are also relatively effective polarization modal representations.
+While AoLP and DoLP result in a similar slight decrease in performance, this indicates that AoLP and DoLP have similar effects on the ShareCMP and are also relatively effective polarization modal representations.
 Regardless of the fixed paradigm of the polarization modal representation, its performance is not as good as the representation generated by our PGA.
-The results confirm that our CPALoss and PGA are more advantageous for RGB-P semantic segmentation.
+The results confirm that our ShareCMP Encoder, CPALoss, and PGA are more advantageous for RGB-P semantic segmentation.